A scientific approach to government

 • Monsanto has given lots of money to universities in return for power that enabled them to suppress research (e.g. about the spread of genetically engineered corn in the wild) that conflicted with their business goals.

-• There is a certain class of academics (I can think of a few) who do lousy research, but do just enough of it to get into positions of some power (conference organizing, journal editorship, funding agency activity).
+• There is a certain class of academics (I could name a few) who do lousy research, but do just enough of it to get into positions of some power (conference organizing, journal editorship, funding agency activity).

 But by and large these efforts have had only limited effect.